alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 date:   2017-11-27 13:15:16 +0200
 categories: architecture
 ---
 A very high level introduction to Domain Driven Design (DDD).
 DDD is a useful technique if the application we are building has complex business functionality.
-It will not help with Big Data, performance or hardware specific optimisations.
+It will not help with big data, performance or hardware specific optimisations.

 ### Notes

-The content in this article is based on several Pluralsight classes from the ASP.NET track, but I kept the code in Java.
-The post is infused with my interpretation and comments, so I recommend going directly to the source for the original content:
+The content in this article is based on several Pluralsight classes from the ASP.NET track.
+The examples I wrote in Java The post is infused with my interpretation and comments, so I recommend going directly to the source for the original content:

 - [Domain-Driven Design Fundamentals](https://app.pluralsight.com/library/courses/domain-driven-design-fundamentals/table-of-contents)